 The title of this blog post is “What are some common questions after a car accident” because in most car accident cases, there are some-albeit not many-common issues that arise.
 Remember that every car accident case is different-the facts from each individual car accident vary and not all people are the same.
 One person may have an injury that is different or more extensive or more disrupting to one’s life, than another.

 We are a South Carolina law firm but can represent clients from all over the United States if the car accident occurred in the State of South Carolina.
 So to the extent that any of the information we provide in the blog post touches upon law, it is South Carolina law only.

 From time to time we like to provide general information about common questions after a car accident that may arise.

 What are the time limits in car accident cases?

-Just this week, our law firm received a call from a client about a car accident.
+Recently, our law firm received a call from a client about a car accident.
 She had been told by the other at fault driver’s insurance company that even though she was in pain after the car accident, that it was “too late” to make a claim for personal injury.
 The car accident occurred just a week prior.
 This information from the insurance company adjuster is completely wrong.
 And there are several important lessons to learn here.

 Get Advice from an Experienced Car Accident Lawyer

 First, do not rely upon advice from the insurance company for the other driver.
 If you have questions, you need to seek out answers from an attorney.
 Call us and retain us to represent you.
 Your attorney will tell you the truth and give you the real, correct answer to any question you may have in your particular car accident case.